Special Interest Housing Communities and Living Learning Communities

 I am an upperclass student, can I join a Special Interest Community?

-Currently, our Special Interest Communities are for incoming first year or transfer students.
+Currently the only Special Interest Community available for upperclass students to apply to is Freedom Place, all other communities are for incoming first year or transfer students.